-2. Write three sentences on the board, either the examples you gave them or sentences the students made up.
+- 2. Write three sentences on the board, either the examples you gave them or sentences the students made up.
 Read the three sentences to the students, pointing to the words as you read them.
-Then have them read along with you.

-3. Have each student choose one of the three sentences and practice writing it.

-4. When students have all written a sentence, have them get together in small groups so that they can show what they have written and have the other group members read what they have written.

-5. If you have time, repeat these steps with other short sentences that use some of the same words, such as:
+Then have them read along with you. - 3.
+Have each student choose one of the three sentences and practice writing it. - 4.
+When students have all written a sentence, have them get together in small groups so that they can show what they have written and have the other group members read what they have written. - 5.
+If you have time, repeat these steps with other short sentences that use some of the same words, such as:

+The boy skipped down the road.

-The people ran through the fields.
-The people thought the chicken was silly.
-The people were silly, too.
+The people thought the watermelon was a terrible, dangerous animal.

+The people learned to grow watermelons.